 Janet Lefroy · Chris Watling · Pim W. Teunissen · Paul Brand Perspectives in Medical Education, DOI: 10.1007/s40037-015-0231-7

-Helpful feedback is a supportive conversation that clarifies the trainee’s awareness of their developing competencies, enhances their self efficacy for making progress, challenges them to set objectives for improvement, and facilitates their development of strategies to enable that improvement to occur.
+Helpful feedback is a supportive conversation that clarifies the trainee’s awareness of their developing competencies, enhances their self-efficacy for making progress, challenges them to set objectives for improvement, and facilitates their development of strategies to enable that improvement to occur.